 Other vegan spots that I wasn’t 100% impressed with (okay or bad food OR bad service):

 Bloomers – The second best vegan donuts in Toronto.
 Their chocolate chip zucchini GF muffins are so much and delicious.
 BUT there dine-in menu is horrible and the dine-in service is horrible, too.
 The food is either burnt, dry, too salty, or too bland (no sauce).
 I think they’re understaffed.
 If you dine-in, be prepared to wait for 30 minutes just to get a menu or a drink.
 The coffee is self-serve.

 Selam – UDATE: The new owners have decided to get rid of Selam as a separate vegan space on the lower floor (now it’s just an overflow space for Pero).
 I’ve been told that you can order the full vegan menu upstairs, but it’s false – only a couple of the items are available.
+The buffet is gone.
 We’ve been 4 times since the change of ownership, and sadly, it hasn’t been the same.
 Food is over- or under-cooked, the wait is long, and the quality of ingredients seems to have deteriorated.
+Without the previous owner, Pero, running the show, it just isn’t the same.
 If you love Ethiopian food, you have to try this relatively new restaurant.
 They are the #1 place for Ethiopian/Eritreanfood (vegan or non-vegan).
 All of their dishes are full of flavour and protein.
 They offer a buffet, so you can try all of their yummy dishes.
 All of their dishes are phenomenal.
 This is one of the healthiest vegan options I’ve encountered.
 Plus, the service is fantastic.
 (Note: I just found out that there is new management.
 I hope they keep things the same.)